alexbadiu-insightsinmotion/PBI-Documentation/20 - Power BI documentation From burden to breakthrough.md

 Use it on a project.  <br>
 Improve it. **Share your results** ! <br>

-You can find an example of the generated [template here](https://github.com/alexbadiu-insightsinmotion/Documentation/blob/main/Power%20BI%20Environment%20Specification%20Template.docx) == UPDATE HERE ==
+You can find an example of the generated [template here](https://github.com/alexbadiu-insightsinmotion/PBI-Documentation/blob/main/Cheat-Sheet/Power%20BI%20Project%20Documentation%20Template.md)

 > [!TIP]
 > A markdown generated template will be added in the repository as an example.